 ‘Just a sec.’

-Cade throws him the sac of clothes and turns towards a woman who has tripped up to their car on high heels.
-She runs a finger along the hood and licks her lips, glancing up at Cade under lowered lashes, ‘Nice car…’
+Cade throws him the sac of clothes and turns towards the motel hooker who has tripped up to their car on high heels.
+She runs a finger along the hood and licks her lips, glancing up at Cade under lowered lashes.

-Jen jumps when the door suddenly opens, ‘Derek!
+Jen is opening the door before Derek has the time to knock, ‘Derek!
 Gosh!
-We were worried!’
+We were so worried!’